 About The Board: We are a group of people who love the mountains and the connections that the mountain environment enables.
 We created Open Mountains Project in the summer of 2016 out of our desires to see a resilient, inclusive mountain-based community grow in Revelstoke.
 This Project was born on a skin track in Rogers Pass, and is still evolving through conversations on skis, bikes, in canoes, on the rock, or on trail runs, and also the occasional sit down meeting.

-I’ve been a part-time (and now full-time) Revelstokian since 2012.
-I enjoy and dedicate significant amounts of time and energy to rock climbing, backcountry skiing, and mountain biking.
-Work with refugee and inner city youth and women affected by violence from conflict formed my early work life.
+Rachel has been a part-time (and now full-time) Revelstokian since 2012.
+She enjoys and dedicates significant amounts of time and energy to rock climbing, backcountry skiing, and mountain biking.
+Work with refugee and inner city youth and women affected by violence from conflict formed her early work life.
 Former work assignments include the Institute for Community Peacebuilding (Winnipeg), the United Nations (Lebanon), and Terratribes Expeditions (China).
-I have worked, studied, or adventured in Central Asia, the Middle East, and Africa.
-I practice yoga and mindfulness meditation, and believe in the resilience and inherent goodness and strength that reside in every person.
-Adventure in the mountain environment as a tool for personal growth and connection is a key aspect of who I am, and I initiated Open Mountains Project as a way of sharing this with a community I love.
+She has worked, studied, or adventured in Central Asia, the Middle East, and Africa.
+She practice yoga and mindfulness meditation, and believes in the resilience and inherent goodness and strength that resides in every person.
+Adventure in the mountain environment as a tool for personal growth and connection is a key aspect of who she is, and she initiated Open Mountains Project as a way of sharing this with a community she loves.